The place where Independent working men and women work

 • Microsoft FrontPage Forms are not supported in Microsoft Expression Web.
 You will have to rebuild you forms using java, visual basic, C#, PHP or other technologies

 • You CAN gradually rebuild your site in Expression Web.
-You CAN transition and edit your pages current pages and build new ones in EW 3 while still maintaining and editing forms in FrontPage
+You CAN transition and edit your current pages and build new ones in EW 3 / EW 4 while still maintaining and editing forms in FrontPage

-• Expression web 4 and FrontPage seem to work concurrently ok in editing the same web.
-(Based on our 12 months experience doing just that) We edit and publish most pages in EW4 and edit the forms in Front Page.
+• Expression Web 4 and FrontPage seem to work concurrently ok in editing the same web.
+(Based on our three years experience doing just that) We edit and publish most pages in EW4 and edit the forms in Front Page.

 • This page was originally written when Expression Web 3 was the most up-to-date version but there seems to be not much in Expression Web 4 that will change these steps